teodutu/operating-systems/content/chapters/compute/lab/README.md

 This leaves applications vulnerable to countless bugs and exploits.

 To guard apps from these pitfalls, the OS comes and mediates interactions between regular programs and the CPU by providing a set of **abstractions**.
-These abstractions offer a safe, uniform and also sisolated way to leverage the CPU's resources, i.e. its cores.
+These abstractions offer a safe, uniform and also isolated way to leverage the CPU's resources, i.e. its cores.
 There are 2 main abstractions: **processes** and **threads**.

 ![Interaction between applications, OS and CPU](./media/app-os-cpu-interaction.svg)

-As we can see form the image above, an application can spawn one or more processes.
+As we can see from the image above, an application can spawn one or more processes.
 Each of these is handled and maintained by the OS.
 Similarly, each process can spawn however many threads, which are also managed by the OS.
 The OS decides when and on what CPU core to make each thread run.